Solid foods: why babies need them

 Breastmilk and infant formula while introducing solids

-Once your baby has reached six months, you can start to offer him cooled, boiled water in a cup at mealtimes or at other times during the day.
-This is so he can practise drinking from a cup, but he still doesn’t really need fluids other than breastmilk or formula at this age.
+Once your baby has reached 6 months, you can start to offer your baby cooled, boiled water in a cup at mealtimes and at other times during the day.
+This is so your baby can practise drinking from a cup, but your baby still doesn’t really need fluids other than breastmilk or formula at this age.

 Foods and drinks to avoid while introducing solids

 Your baby doesn’t need added salt or sugar.
-Processed or packaged foods with high levels of fat, sugar and/or salt aren’t good for babies and children.
+Processed or packaged foods with high levels of fat, sugar or salt aren’t good for babies and children.
 These foods include cakes, biscuits, chips and fried foods.

 Food allergy and introducing solids

 Introducing allergenic foods early can reduce the risk of your child developing food allergy.
 Allergenic foods are foods that might trigger the immune system to react and produce mild to severe allergic symptoms.

-- your baby already has a food allergy
+- Your baby has a food allergy.

-- your family has a history of food allergy and you’re concerned about starting solids
+- Your family has a history of food allergy and you’re concerned about starting solids.

-- you’re worried about reactions to foods.
+- You’re worried about reactions to foods.